davidfekke/fek.io/src/blog/2022-10-16/how-to-run-unit-tests-for-ios-swift-packages.md

 If you want to run a Fastlane `lane` for tests, this can be done by typing `fastlane ios tests`.
 Our current Fastfile only outputs the text `running our tests!`.
 We are going to change the `Fastfile` so that it does the following three actions.
 We will be telling fastlane to create a new `xcodeproj` folder for our swift package, then to run our unit tests and finally remove the `xcodeproj` folder we just created.

-Edit your `Fastfile` do it looks like the following example:
+Edit your `Fastfile` so it looks like the following example:

 ```ruby
 default_platform(:ios)